Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Pumped Up Kicks by Foster The People

 Pumped Up Kicks is a popular and easy bass song that many aspiring bassists enjoy learning for its nice balance of being both upbeat and musically interesting.
-It’s at a fairly fast tempo of 128bpm and will demand some quite precise playing, but it will also give you a great chance to put those hammer-ons and pull offs you’ve (hopefully) been practicing to work!
+It’s at a fairly fast tempo of 128bpm and will demand some precise playing, but it will also give you a great chance to put to work those hammer-ons and pull-offs you’ve (hopefully) been practicing!

 I Got You (I Feel Good) by James Brown